jasp-stats/jasp-desktop/Resources/Help/preferences/prefsdata.md

 ### Missing Value List

-In this list you can specify if a data is treated as missing value or as real data.
+In this list you can specify if your data should be treated as missing value or as real data.
 All the values in the 'Missing Value List' are treated as missing values.
 You can delete values from this list by selecting them and pressing the minus button.
 Reset will give you all the default values back.